-2. Clementine- Music player for Ubuntu
+2. Clementine- a Music Player for Ubuntu

 In the world of the cloud, we have GBs of free space over the cloud storage services like Box, Dropbox, Google Drive, and OneDrive.
 And if you want to use them for music then just upload your music file over there and use the Clementine from anywhere to stream them via the internet.
-Furthermore, it supports visualizations from projectM, Lyrics, and artist biographies and photos; Fetch missing tags from MusicBrainz; Copy music to your iPod, iPhone, MTP or mass-storage USB player; Discover and download Podcasts, even the missing album cover art from Last.fm and Amazon.
+Furthermore, it supports visualizations from projectM, Lyrics, and artist biographies and photos; Fetch missing tags from MusicBrainz; Copy music to your iPod, iPhone, MTP, or mass-storage USB player; Discover and download Podcasts, even the missing album cover art from Last.fm and Amazon.

 Another great feature is the Remote Control, it offers an app called Clementine Remote that lets you control your installed “Clementine” on Ubuntu or any other OS remotely.

-The above given Clementine music player for Ubuntu Linux is inspired by this beautiful looking KDE’s default music player called Amarok.
+The above-given Clementine music player for Ubuntu Linux is inspired by this beautiful-looking KDE’s default music player called Amarok.
 It is also open source and free to use.
-The Amarok was started losing its popularity for some time but with recent updates, the developers have fixed lots of bugs and again present it as a strong contender in the world of open source music players.
+The Amarok was started losing its popularity for some time but with recent updates, the developers have fixed lots of bugs and again present it as a strong contender in the world of open-source music players.

-It has really a nice interface with different color skin options to set the mood of the user.
-If you are looking for Ubuntu music player then this one can be your because of its capabilities of supporting tons of audio formats, ability to search for lyrics and artist via integrated Wikipedia search, you can run in on Linux, Mac OS X, and Windows; built-in equalizer and a large set of plugins.
+It has a nice interface with different color skin options to set the mood of the user.
+If you are looking for an Ubuntu music player then this one can be your because of its capabilities of supporting tons of audio formats, ability to search for lyrics and artists via integrated Wikipedia search, you can run in on Linux, Mac OS X, and Windows; built-in equalizer and a large set of plugins.

 The latest version of Amarok can connect to various Web services such as Last.fm, Magnatune, The Echo Nest, MP3tunes, Jamendo Service, Ampache, and OPML Podcast Directory Librivox.

-It features Dynamic Playlists, Scripts Context View, Multiple Language Translations over 45, PopUp Dropper, Cross-Platform support, Collection Management, Database Importing, Integration of other web services into Amarok, Bookmarking, File Tracking, Audio CDs ripping and more.
+It features Dynamic Playlists, Scripts Context View, Multiple Language Translations over 45, PopUp Dropper, Cross-Platform support, Collection Management, Database Importing, Integration of other web services into Amarok, Bookmarking, File Tracking, Audio CDs ripping, and more.

 Download Amarok music player for Ubuntu and other OS: Website